-Dr. Kristen Gilbert is a professor of Psychology in the Department of Behavioral and Social Sciences in the College of Arts and Sciences at the University of Montevallo.
+Dr. Kristen Gilbert is a professor of Psychology in the Department of Behavioral and Social Sciences in the College of Arts and Sciences and Assistant Provost for Assessment and Accreditation/SACSCOC Liaison at the University of Montevallo.

 Gilbert’s areas of research include cognitive aging, human factors, training older adults, attention, mental models, and student success.
 She has publications in various journals including Psychology and Aging, Applied Ergonomics, Journals of Gerontology: Psychological Sciences, Experimental Aging Research, and Human Factors.
 Her current research efforts are primarily focused on work with undergraduate psychology majors, having completed more than 60 research projects with students throughout her career.